-The charges were added by Restons solicitors, and another firm I worked for, who kept the money for their fees, so the bank paid nothing.
+The charges were added by Restons solicitors, and Weightmans, who kept the money for their fees, so the bank paid nothing.
+The charges ranged from about £500 to over £5,000.
 The solicitors make millions.

 I told Duncan Hamilton in 2003 that the charges were unlawful, but the bank and solicitors carried on applying them until ordered to stop by the Office of Fair Trading in 2010.
 This is from the order of the Office of Fair Trading: